-- (a) in case of MBS Notes, the MBS Portfolio shall be constituted, for at least 95 per cent., of receivables or securities indicated under Article 2, Paragraph 1 (a) and (b) of the MEF Decree or issued in the context of a securitisation transaction which fulfils the requirements as set out (i) in article 80 of the Guidelines (EU) 2015/510 of the European Central Bank of 19 December 2014 on the implementation of the Eurosystem monetary policy framework (ECB/2014/60); (ii) in the regulation 575/2013/CE, in relation to covered bonds; and (iii) in the BoI OBG Regulations, (each of them, as amended and/or replaced from time to time), - (b) in case of securities issued by a bank, (i) such bank shall have its registered office in an Eligible State or in a State which attract a risk weight factor equal to 0 per cent. under the "standardised approach" to credit risk measurement and (ii) such securities shall have a residual maturity not longer than one year; - (c) securities issued by central governments meeting the requirements of Article 2, Paragraph 1, letter (c) of the MEF Decree, as amended and/or replaced from time to time.
+- (a) until the Implementation Date, in case of securities deriving from securitisation transactions, the relevant Portfolio shall be constituted, for at least 95 per cent., of receivables or securities indicated under Article 2, Paragraph 1 (a) and (b) of the MEF Decree or issued in the context of a securitisation transaction which fulfils the requirements as set out (i) in article 80 of the Guidelines (EU) 2015/510 of the European Central Bank of 19 December 2014 on the implementation of the Eurosystem monetary policy framework (ECB/2014/60); (ii) in the regulation 575/2013/CE, in relation to covered bonds; and (iii) in the Bol OBG Regulations, (each of them, as amended and/or replaced from time to time); - (b) until the Implementation Date, in case of securities issued by a bank, (i) such bank shall have its registered office in an Eligible State or in a State which attract a risk weight factor equal to 0 per cent. under the "standardised approach" to credit risk measurement and (ii) such securities shall have a residual maturity not longer than one year;

+(c) securities issued by central governments meeting the requirements of, (i) until the Implementation Date, Article 2, Paragraph 1, lett. (c) of the MEF Decree, as amended and/or replaced from time to time; and (ii) from the Implementation Date, Article 129, Paragraph 1, lett. (a) of the CRR and Article 7-novies of Law 130.